 c) Identifying applications for guest experts

-In the event that a selection committee has no members with expertise in Indigenous research, the program administrator assigned to that committee will assign a guest expert to any application whose research respectfully involves Indigenous communities.
+In the event that a selection committee requires additional expertise in Indigenous research, the program administrator assigned to that committee will assign a guest expert to any application whose research respectfully involves Indigenous communities.

 d) Declaring conflicts of interest

 Third readers, guest readers and guest experts must contact the Secretariat's program administrator to identify any conflicts of interest with the applications assigned to them.